 Most new drivers fall into the trap of thinking their comprehensive car insurance will cover ongoing mechanical repairs and any breakdowns.
 The truth is, your insurance will most likely not cover mechanical failures and breakdowns that naturally go with owning a vehicle.

 In fact, calling your insurer to make a claim that isn’t covered by your insurance can result in higher premiums over time.
 Make it a point to find a skilled mechanic you can trust and be sure to take your car in for regular services.
+Ongoing care and maintenance is important.

 It also pays to learn how to do some basic repairs yourself as well as conducting simple upkeep such as doing a monthly oil check.
+A few minutes of time can make quite the difference.

 And while you’re pondering car problems, remember you can add a roadside assist option to most comprehensive policies to cover breakdowns (at an additional cost).
 Your choice.